-Pork fat is preferred for making sausages as it is hard, white and tastes the best.
+Pork fat, particularly back fat, is preferred for making sausages as it is hard, white and tastes the best.
 It exhibits different degrees of hardness depending from which animal part it comes from.
 Back fat, jowl fat, or butt fat (surface area) have a very hard texture and higher melting point.
 They are the best choice for making products in which we expect to see the individual specks of fat in a finished product such as dry salami.
-Soft fat such as bacon fat is fine for making fermented spreadable sausages such as mettwurst or teewurst.
+Soft fat such as belly fat is fine for making fermented spreadable sausages such as mettwurst or teewurst.
 For most sausages any fat pork trimmings are fine providing they were partially frozen when submitted to the grinding process.
 This prevents fat smearing when temperature increases due to the mechanical action of knives and delivery worm on fat particles.

 Beef fat has a higher melting temperature than pork but is yellowish in color which affects the appearance of the product where discrete particles of fat should be visible.
 Besides, beef fat does not taste as good as pork fat.
 If no back fat is available, use fat pork trimmings or meats which contain more fat and grind them together.
 Instead of struggling with fat smearing when processing meats at higher than recommended temperatures, it is better to use cuts that contain a higher proportion of fat.
 It will help to overcome the problem of smearing as long as the materials are partially frozen.